drasi-project/community/README.md

 We are committed to creating a welcoming environment.
 This project has adopted the Contributor Covenant Code of Conduct.
 Please read and adhere to our [Code of Conduct](https://github.com/drasi-project/community/blob/main/CODE_OF_CONDUCT.md).

 ### Maintainers and Core Contributors
 Maintainers are responsible for reviewing pull requests, managing releases, and setting the strategic direction of the project.
-Core contributors are individuals who have consistently contributed high-quality code or valuable insights. if you would like to join the Drasi organization create a Membership Request issue using this template, [Organization Membership Request](https://github.com/drasi-project/community/issues/new?assignees=&labels=community-membership&projects=&template=organization-membership-request.md&title=REQUEST%3A+New+membership+for+%3Cyour-GH-handle%3E).
+Core contributors are individuals who have consistently contributed high-quality code or valuable insights.
+If you would like to join the Drasi organization create a Membership Request issue using this template, [Organization Membership Request](https://github.com/drasi-project/community/issues/new?assignees=&labels=community-membership&projects=&template=organization-membership-request.md&title=REQUEST%3A+New+membership+for+%3Cyour-GH-handle%3E).

 ## License
 This project is licensed under the Apache 2.0 license.
 See the [LICENSE](https://github.com/drasi-project/Community/blob/main/LICENSE) file for details.